 With old age comes the peaceful years of moving to other, more exotic parts of the world.
 But the best places to retire probably aren’t in your home country.

-The selection of which country to move to is not an easy one.
-Retirees have a lot of information to make an informed choice so they won’t regret their decision later.
+The selection of which country to retire in isn’t an easy one.
+Expats have tons of information to make an informed choice so they won’t regret their decision later.

 According to International Living’s Global Retirement Index, some of the top criteria which retirees base their decisions on are the ease of buying and renting property, cost of living, infrastructure, and healthcare.